tymaestro/Battleships-Game/README.md

 <br>

 This is a welcoming opening for players of Battleships.
 It personalises the welcome message depending on the name input provided.
 There is also error handling in case this field is left blank.

-The live link can be found here: [Battleships](https://battleships-game22.herokuapp.com/)

 ## How to play
 <br>